 I use starpil all natural hard wax for facial waxings.
 I find it to be gentler on the skin.
 Simply apply, let cool, and peel away unwanted hair.

 For large areas I also have a european all natural roll-on wax.
 Need your whole body done in under 3 hours, that's your go to.

-Lastly, I use Non-wax, Nufree Hair Remover, is used for most body waxings within my studio.
+Lastly, I use non-wax, Nufree Hair Remover for most body waxing within my studio.

 safe, clean and germ free.

-• Nufree is completely BOTANICAL and safe for the entire body.
+• it is completely botanical and safe for the entire body.

-• Nufree doesn’t dry and can be erased any time!
+• it doesn’t dry and can be erased any time!

-• Nufree is scientifically tested and uses no animal products.
+• it is scientifically tested and uses no animal products.